When it comes to the best way to create a new habit, there’s a great schism in the personal development world.

 And sometimes, it works.
 It works when the results come so quickly that your motivation just keeps growing and growing, in a cycle that’s downright addictive (in a good way).

-A good example is the Engine 2 Diet, where Rip Esselstyn (listen to us discuss this on NMA Radio) encourages participants to go vegan and oil-free for 28 days.
 When it works — and it clearly does, often — it’s because people notice such quick, drastic, and incredible changes in how they feel and look that they don’t even consider quitting, even if the diet change is demanding.
 In time, the new way becomes a habit, at which point it no longer feels difficult, and everybody wins.

 But when massive action doesn’t work is when the results don’t come quickly and noticeably.
 Our motivation is high at first, but each day of massive action drains that willpower a little bit more.
 If the willpower runs out before the new action has become habitual and automatic, then at that point, we break.